 Tentative Exam Dates:

 There is an exam scheduled approximately every six lecture periods.
-The dates are listed on the schedule provided.
+The dates are listed on the schedule provided on page 5.
 Be aware that exam dates may change depending on the timing of the material presented in lecture.

-Lecture Schedule and Homework:
+Homework: